Turmeric Milk (Golden Milk): Benefits, Recipe & How to Make It

 Can I drink turmeric milk every day?

 Yes.
-Oat milk, almond milk, soy milk, and coconut milk are all popular dairy-free alternatives.
-Soy milk is the best plant-based choice for maximising antioxidant benefits.
-Coconut milk pairs particularly well with turmeric’s flavour.
-Almond milk is the lowest-calorie option at 40–60 kcal per cup.
+Oat milk, almond milk, soy milk, and coconut milk all work well.
+Soy milk is the best plant-based choice for maximizing antioxidant benefits.
+Coconut milk pairs nicely with turmeric’s flavor.
+Almond milk is the lowest-calorie option at 40–60 calories per cup.

 Does turmeric milk help with sleep?